stormpath/express-stormpath/docs/source/user_profile.rst

     $ yo angular-fullstack:route profile

-Force authentication
+Force Authentication
 ---------------------

-The user must be logged in if they wan't to see their profile, otherwise there is nothing to show!
+The user must be logged in if they want to see their profile;
+otherwise, there is nothing to show!
 We want to prevent users from accessing this page if they are not logged in.
 We do that by defining the
 `SpStateConfig <https://docs.stormpath.com/angularjs/sdk/#/api/stormpath.SpStateConfig:SpStateConfig>`_